-I have taken the famous Vietnamese fresh spring roll recipe, and we have made it completely keto-friendly.
-Anyone on a keto or low-carb diet is going to love this keto-friendly recipe.
+I have taken the famous Vietnamese fresh spring roll recipe and made it completely keto-friendly.
+Anyone on a keto or low-carb diet will love this keto-friendly recipe.
 It has become one of my fresh favorite Vietnamese fresh spring roll recipes.

 About Vietnamese Fresh Spring Rolls

 CNN Travel rates fresh Vietnamese Spring Rolls as one of the top 50 foods in the world.
 The original Vietnamese fresh spring rolls are not keto-friendly.
-I discovered there are changes you can make to ensure your Vietnamese spring rolls are keto-friendly.
+I discovered you can make changes to ensure your Vietnamese spring rolls are keto-friendly.

 What are the things that make this recipe keto-friendly?
-The Vietnamese use many fresh vegetables in their spring rolls, so with a few minor changes you can make the Vietnamese fresh spring rolls a keto-friendly lettuce-wrapped spring roll.
+The Vietnamese use many fresh vegetables in their spring rolls, so with a few minor changes, you can make the fresh spring rolls a keto-friendly lettuce-wrapped spring roll.